timbray/quamina/README.md

 defines a `Flattener` interface type and has a built-in `Flattener` for JSON.

-`Flattener` implementations in general will have internal state and thus not be thread-safe.

-Note that should you wish to process events in a format other than JSON, you can implement the `Flattener` interface yourself.
+Note that should you wish to process Events in a format other than JSON, you can implement the `Flattener` interface yourself.